UbuntuBudgie/budgie-desktop-environment/README.md

 # budgie-desktop-environment
-Metapackage to install all components of the budgie-remix desktop environment
+Metapackage to install all components of the Ubuntu Budgie desktop environment

-budgie-remix consists of a series of sub-projects
+Ubuntu Budgie consists of a series of sub-projects

 MASTER branch is for the latest version of Ubuntu Branches are used for latest stable Ubuntu